 Staff may accept, subject to not contravening their professional codes of conduct, gifts up to the value of £25 from service users and relatives as a mark of their appreciation for the care that has been provided.
-This does not include gift vouchers/cards.
-Gift vouchers should be politely declined or returned.

 Where a gift or gift voucher is offered by service users or their relatives that is likely to be over £25 in value it should be politely declined.
 In some cases the gift may have been delivered and it may be difficult to return it or it may be felt that the bearer may be offended by the refusal.
 Under such circumstances the gift can be accepted, and the bearer advised that it will be utilised for the benefit of charitable funds, for example, used as a prize in a raffle.